allegro/allegro.tech/_posts/2019-04-01-from-php-to-java-and-back-again.md

 layout: post
 title: "[April 1st] From PHP to Java and back again: a retreat from microservices"
 author: piotr.betkier
-tags: [tech, php, java, monolith, microservices]
+tags: [php, java, monolith, microservices]
 ---

 > This post was published on April 1st, 2019, and should not be taken too seriously.